maksuturva/magento2_payment_module/README.md

 If sandbox testing passes but testing with test server fails, the reason most likely is in communication URL, seller id or secret key.
 In that case you should first check that they are correct and no extra spaces are added in the beginning or end of the inputs.

+# Logging

+Logging file is named `svea-payment-module.log` and for example, it's located in directory /var/www/html/var/log

+Info and Error log levels are used for logging.

 # Known issues

 * Module supports Magento gift card, but not 3rd party gift card implementations.
 If you're using 3rd party modules, you may have to implement support for those by yourself.